 Meanwhile, more EMS providers are finding it difficult to strengthen their position in the marketplace.
 Many have not been able to find sure footing for some time.
 Some providers turn to acquisitions with hopes to acquire new customers with other providers serving similar or new markets.
 But for many reasons most M&As in all industries don’t work.

 The chart below illustrates the chances for M&A success based on whether or not the buyer is acquiring a company with a technology that matches his own, or has technology that is an extension of his own or, has a completely new technology.
 The same can be said for market.
 For example, an EMS provider serving non-traditional electronics services end markets may not do as well should he acquire a provider serving the consumer devices market.

 In some cases, it would seem some EMS companies have no idea about channel branding strategic marketing (online and in print) or understanding differentiation and company and industry value propositions.

-Even Top 10 EMS providers such as Jabil Circuit, Celestica and Sanmina-SCI can experience trouble for extended periods of time.
-(The latter more recently trading at just a fraction of balance sheet asset value).
+Even top 10 EMS providers such as Jabil, Celestica and Sanmina can experience trouble for extended periods of time.

 Electronics contract manufacturing services can be a tough haul, indeed.
 Margins are thin and pressure from savvy OEMs wanting continuous cost savings can be relentless.